 It’s the Oregon Coast’s first beach resort town, and a walk down Seaside’s Broadway is one of the Coast’s most unique experiences, passing shops, restaurants and family attractions including a large arcade, old-fashioned carousel, bumper cars and indoor miniature golf.
 At the beach is the historic automobile turnaround and oceanfront promenade, among the Coast’s most famous landmarks dating from the 1920s.

 Ecola State Park and Haystack Rock

 The view from Ecola State Park may be the most photographed on the Coast.
-On a clear day you look out over endless ocean along with Crescent Beach, Cannon Beach, Haystack Rock and Cape Falcon nearly 15 miles to the south.
+On a clear day, you can look out over endless ocean along with Crescent Beach, Cannon Beach, Haystack Rock and Cape Falcon nearly 15 miles to the south.
 The park also offers the best viewpoint to see the Tillamook Rock Lighthouse offshore.
-Watch for Bald Eagles, Roosevelt Elk and Gray Whales during migrations.
+Watch for bald eagles, Roosevelt elk and gray whales during migrations.

 Three Capes Scenic Drive